 I have been blessed to be able to teach bodywork to students from all over the world.
-This profession offers me the opportunity to meet amazing people who inspire and challenge me to be the best educator, therapist and person I can be!
+This profession offers me the opportunity to meet amazing people who inspire and challenge me to be the best educator, therapist, and person I can be!

 Massage therapy is a profession that is open to almost everyone.
 Today’s classrooms are true melting pots with students of every age, religion, sexual orientation, race, and gender.
-The field calls to those who have a desire to help others, heal themselves and grow into new opportunities.
+The field calls to those who desire to help others, heal themselves and grow into new opportunities.
 It makes for a very dynamic experience!

 I also had the opportunity to teach massage to an individual who had just moved out West from New York after being close to Ground Zero on September 11, 2001.
-She had been diagnosed with PTSD and was seeking to heal herself and move forward in life in a profession that helped others.
+She had been diagnosed with PTSD and sought to heal herself and move forward in life in a profession that helped others.
 As you may expect, the experience of touching and being touched by others in her massage class triggered the trauma she so bravely worked to overcome.
 Her challenge was not something we could see.
 It couldn’t be solved by changing the table height or placing her feet on the floor differently.
-Her struggle was internal and only she could defeat it.
-That said, her class held her in loving arms, respected her needs and embraced the opportunity to support her.
-She graduated an extremely talented therapist and, I believe, a more whole person.
+Her struggle was internal, and only she could defeat it.
+That said, her class held her in loving arms, respected her needs, and embraced the opportunity to support her.
+She graduated as an extremely talented therapist and, I believe, a whole person.
 It was an honor to walk that path with her.
 To this day, she inspires me when I work with anyone, student or client, who struggles with psychological conditions such as PTSD.

 These are just a few examples of individuals who experience challenges to attain their goals.
 Being a part of this process has challenged me as a person and an instructor.
-I am always inspired by the determination and commitment these and other students display in their path to become the best therapists they can be, and provide me with the lessons I need to be the best instructor I can be.
+I am always inspired by the determination and commitment these and other students display in their path to becoming the best therapists they can be, and they provide me with the lessons I need to be the best instructor I can be.

-When you find yourself facing a challenge you are unsure you are prepared to conquer, pause and look around.
+When you find yourself facing a challenge you are unsure of, you are prepared to conquer, pause and look around.
 There are opportunities for inspiration everywhere.
 Recognizing these can re-energize and invigorate you toward success.